openedx/docs.openedx.org/source/educators/references/advanced_features/planning_content_reuse.rst

 website to use.
 At some sites, a completely separate Open edX instance, with a different Studio website, is set up to be the LTI tool provider.

-When you create links to a course content in your external LMS, you can link to components individually, to all of the content in a unit, or to all of the content in a subsection.
+When you create links to course content in your external LMS, you can link to components individually, to all of the content in a unit, or to all of the content in a subsection.